 We’ve all been there, the last-minute elf panic, wondering what simple but exciting mischief they will get up to that night.

-This year, Science Sparks makes the elf antics easy with 24 super simple science ideas and a bit of elfish fun to delight elves and children alike.
+This year, Science Sparks makes the elf antics easy with 24 super simple science based elf ideas and a sprinkle of festive fun to delight elves and children alike.

 I’ve tried to make each day as simple as possible with templates for some activities and by only using very basic materials that hopefully you already have at home.

 You can print off the whole pack or just a selection of 4 days.